FAQ: Questions Asked Frequently: More examples of problems reducible to

 \brmk If we'd like to list {\em induced subgraphs}, there should be other factors indicating the {\em non-existence} of edges in the subgraph pattern.
 These factors correspond to inequalities, and they can be compactly represented. \ermk

 \begin{ex}[$\ssat$] In $\sat$ we want a Boolean answer: ``is the formula satisfiable or not?''
 In $\ssat$ we want a more specific piece of information: ``exactly how many satisfying assignments are there?''
 Let $\Phi$ be a CNF formula over $n$ Boolean variables $X_1,\dots,X_n$.
 Let $\calH=(\calV,\calE)$ be the hypergraph of $\Phi$.
-Then, for each clause $C$ of $\Phi$ there is a factor $\psi_S$ defined by
+Then for each clause $C$ of $\Phi$, there is a factor $\psi_S$ where $\mv X_S$ is the set of variables occurring in $C$ and $\psi_S$ is defined by

 The problem of counting the number of satisfying assignments is the same as evaluating the constant function

 \end{ex}

 \begin{ex}[$\problemname{Permanent}$] $\ssat$ is $\sharpP$-complete.
 Another canonical $\sharpP$-complete problem is {\sf Permanent}, which is the problem of evaluating the {\em permanent} $\perm(\mv A)$ of a given {\em binary} square matrix $\mv A$.
 Let $S_n$ denote the symmetric group on $[n]$, then the permanent of $\mv A = (a_{ij})_{i,j=1}^n$ is defined as follows.